 We have completed our planned VFM procedures and have no matters to report by exception in the auditor's report (see Section 03).
 We include below the findings from our work on the risk of significant weakness in the PCC and CC's VFM arrangements.

-We plan to issue the VFM commentary by the end of December as part of issuing the Auditor's Annual Report.
+We plan to issue the VFM commentary within three months of the audit report date as part of issuing the Auditor's Annual Report.